parth-sarawgi09/e-commerce-application-follow-along/README.md

 # Milestone 16

 In this milestone, we updated our product detail file so that we can access more information about our product.

+# Milestone 17: Cart Functionality

+Overview:-

+This milestone involves adding a cart feature to the user schema and implementing an endpoint to store product details in the cart.

+Changes Made:

+Cart Schema:

+Added a Cart schema to store products associated with the user.
+Each product contains a productId (referencing the Product model) and quantity.
+Endpoint for Adding Products to Cart:

+Created a POST endpoint /api/cart/add to receive product details (e.g., product ID and quantity).
+The product details are stored in the cart associated with the user in the database.

+# Milestone 18: Cart Functionality Update
+Overview:-

+In this milestone, we have added two key backend endpoints to handle cart functionalities:

+1. Adding products to the cart via a POST request.
+2. Fetching all products inside a user's cart using their email.